Wiki González: Career

-In 2008 González signed with the St. George Roadrunners of the independent Golden Baseball League.
+González played for the Triple-A Charlotte Knights in 2007.
+In 2008, he signed with the St. George Roadrunners of the independent Golden Baseball League.
 Then, in February 2009 he was traded to the Sussex Skyhawks of the Can-Am League.
-He was released on April 2, 2009.
+He was released on April 2.

-In between, González played winter ball with four clubs of the Venezuelan League during the 1993–2010 seasons.
+In his offseasons, González played winter ball with four clubs of the Venezuelan League during the 1993–2010 seasons.